jyurkiw/RedMUDLib/README.md

-# NodeMudServer
+# RedMUD Library
-Server used to run a MUD.
-Written in JavaScript using Node JS, and a Redis backend.
+Library used to interface with the RedMUD Redis backend.